-Humro Home Takdah Bungalow No-09 is a single storied house nestled among tall pine trees.
-Built-in the year 1912, it has a lawn in front of the property.
-The bungalow has 2 rooms which can accommodate a total of 5 persons.
+Takdah Bungalow No-09 is a single storied house nestled among tall pine trees.
+Built in the year 1912, it has a lawn in front of the property.
+The bungalow has 2 rooms that can accommodate a total of 5 people.
 There is a sitting cum dining area as you enter and the kitchen is located at the back.

 The old colonial architecture both on the outside and inside will enchant you.
-The wooden framed mirror, the fireplace in the main bedroom, from all this emanates a sense of nostalgia and old-world charm.
+The wooden framed mirror, and the fireplace in the main bedroom, from this, emanate a sense of nostalgia and old-world charm.

 The property has an L-shaped lawn in front and towards one side, which is full of flowering plants and orchids.

-There are two ways to reach Tukdah: 1) Via Jorebunglow - If you are traveling from Darjeeling or from Kurseong, first reach Jorebunglow, which is a kilometer away from Ghoom railway station.
+There are two ways to reach Tukdah: 1) Via Jorebunglow - If you are travelling from Darjeeling or from Kurseong, first reach Jorebunglow, which is a kilometre away from Ghoom railway station.
 In Jorebunglow the main road (Hill cart road) disperses into two more roads.
 One uphill towards Tiger hill sunrise point and the other on the left towards Gangtok and Kalimpong.
-Take this second road, which is locally known as the Peshoke road.
-Drive until you reach 6 miles (Chha mile) which is almost 10 km from Jorebunglow.
-From 6 mile, Humro Home Heritage Bungalow No. 9 is about 30 min drive and is located in the upper Club side area.
-2) Via Teesta Bazar - If you are traveling from Gangtok or Kalimpong, on reaching Teesta Bazar which is towards Siliguri, take the road going towards Darjeeling via Peshoke Tea garden.
-The same road runs through 6 miles (Chha mile) and one can follow the road as described above to reach Humro Home Heritage Bungalow No. 9.
+Take this second road, which is locally known as the Peshoke Road.
+Drive until you reach 6 miles (Chha mile) which are almost 10 km from Jorebunglow.
+From 6 miles, Humro Home Heritage Bungalow No. 9 is about 30 min drive and is located in the upper Club side area.
+2) Via Teesta Bazar - If you are travelling from Gangtok or Kalimpong, on reaching Teesta Bazar which is towards Siliguri, take the road going towards Darjeeling via Peshoke Tea Garden.
+The same road runs for 6 miles (Chha mile) and one can follow the road as described above to reach Humro Home Heritage Bungalow No. 9.